Compute directional gradients from a grid

 Estimated values in the first/last row/column of output depend on boundary conditions (see -n).

 2-D grid file from which to compute directional derivative.
-(See GRID FILE FORMATS below).
+(See Grid File Formats).

 Name of the output grid file for the directional derivative.
-(See GRID FILE FORMATS below).
+(See Grid File Formats).